Kaisbn/rjv/subjects/main.md

 ### Beacon:
  This breaks things.
-Once spawned, move it to the location of something you want blown, executes one of its destructive commands and profit.
+Once spawned, move it to the location of something you want blown, executes one of its destructive commands... profit.

 #### Opcodes available:
   `moveup`, `movedown`, `movenorth`, `movesouth`, `movewest`, `moveeast`, `ion`, `laser`, `status`

 ## Building types:
-Like the agents, we will probably add some building during the project.
+As with the agents, we will probably add some building during the project.

 ### Nexus:
-This building allows you to spawn units and get a detailed report over you current situation.
+This building allows you to spawn units and get a detailed report over your current situation.

 #### Opcodes available:
 `spawn:probe`, `spawn:scout`, `spawn:beacon`, `spawn:templar`, `status`, `playerstatus`

 ## Commands:

 A lot of commands send block status information.
-One BlockStatus object is composed of :
+A BlockStatus object is composed of :

 * x coordinate.